How to Use TikTok Marketing for Your Business

 For Gen Z, TikTok isn’t just a source of entertainment — many have begun using it as a search engine to find information and products that can solve their problems.

 With both ad spending and the number of users on the platform growing exponentially in the last few years, experts say TikTok will soon be the most valuable platform for ecommerce advertisers.

 It’s clear: if you’re looking to target a massive user base with high engagement, TikTok is the way to go.

 After downloading the app and creating a business account, spend some time browsing the two main feeds to understand how users engage with the platform.
 This is especially important if you eventually plan to use TikTok as a marketing channel.

 You’ll find many TikTok features — including following other accounts, liking, commenting, and sharing content — are similar to the social platforms you already use personally and professionally.
-And, of course, as you interact with TikTok, the platform will learn about you and personalize its suggestions accordingly to help you discover the most relevant content.
+Of course, as you interact with TikTok, the platform will learn about you and personalize its suggestions accordingly to help you discover the most relevant content.

 You can use TikTok itself to help focus on the right hashtags, too.
 Search for a keyword, and TikTok will suggest related hashtags.
-From there, it’s about striking a balance between generic hashtags with a lot of competition and more specific hashtags that might not be as known yet.
+From there, it’s about striking a balance between generic hashtags with a lot of competition and more specific hashtags that might not be as known.
 What’s the right mix?
 That’s up to you to figure out.

 You can identify relevant influencers by searching for brand-adjacent topics on the platform (or via TikTok’s easy-to-use Creator Marketplace, which displays user metrics).
-If you see a TikTok user creating content that you think would be a good fit for your brand, you can reach out to talk about a collaboration or use TikTok as a conduit.
+If you see a TikTok user creating content you think would be a good fit for your brand, you can reach out to talk about a collaboration or use TikTok as a conduit.